M O N O T Y P E S

-Once there is an image painted on the plate, it is placed on an etching press, covered with paper and woven blankets and run through the rollers of the etching press, transferring the color from the plate onto the paper, and producing one unique mirror image print.
-The plate can then be cleaned and a new image made, or the residual "ghost" image that remains after the print is pulled, can then be reworked allowing for a kind of serial evolution of the image.
-I am willing to sacrifice the commercial viability of a multiple-image edition, for a series of unique prints, which I do achieve with monotypes.
-There is a time restraint, as the image must be printed before the thin layer of ink dries and fails to transfer to the paper.
+Once there is an image on the plate ready to print, it is placed on the bed of an etching press, then covered with fine paper, woven blankets, and run through the rollers of the etching press, transferring the color from the plate onto the paper, and producing one unique mirror-image print.
+The plate can then be cleaned and a new image created; or the residual "ghost image" that remains after the print is pulled, can be reworked as a kind of serial evolution, creating a series of unique prints.

 Monotypes, with its rich and versatile techniques, are conducive with my long-standing interest in gestural mark-making and rich textures.
 I always push the limits of this medium yet I feel I have only scratched the surface.

 To view a series of monotypes made using shapes cut out of sheet metal, click the center link below.